Dania02525/widget_saas/README.md

   3. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000/tenants`](http://localhost:4000/tenants) from your browser.
-Adding a tenant will cause a schema or database to be created for the new tenant, and the widget table migrated.
+Adding a tenant will cause a schema or database to be created for the new tenant, and the widget_types and widgets tables migrated.
+Both widgets and widget types have indexes on 'name', and in widgets, 'widget_type_id' references the widget_types table.

 After creating your first tenant, visiting [`localhost:4000/tenants/1/widgets`] will allow you to view, add, and delete the widgets in tenant one's schema or database.